corpus-io/tokenize.it-smart-contracts/docs/invariants.md

 - tokenPrice can never be negative.
 - maxAmountOfTokenToBeSold can never be 0.
 - All settings can be updated when the contract is paused.
-- Each setting update (re-)starts the cool down period of 24h hours.
+- Each setting update (re-)starts the cool down period of 1 hour.
 - The contract can only be unpaused after the cool down period has passed.
 - Only the contract owner can call pause, unpause, or the functions that update settings.
 - The contract will never sell tokens after the lastBuyDate has passed, unless lastBuyDate is 0.